LilyShenpai/Xornet/README.md

   2. Reporter:
      1. `npm i` to install dependancies
      2. `nodemon .` or `node .`
-     2. `npm run build.` to compile the reporter (binaries will go in the dist folder)
+     2. `npm run build` to compile the reporter (binaries will go in the dist folder)
   3. Server:
      1. `npm i` to install dependancies
      2. `nodemon .` or `node .`